machevalia/nucleusPlugins/arachni/README.md

+This script is a command line tool for easily converting arachni json output into a Nucleus format for easy upload into Nucleus.

 Install:

 Need to install python3 and the requests library

 Usage:

-CLI tool

-python arachni_json_parse.py -i <arachni json input file> -o <nucleus json outputfile>
+python arachni_json_parse.py -i {arachni json input file} -o {nucleus json outputfile}

-Optional: -# <Project ID of the Nucleus project to which you want to upload the outputfile>
+Optional: -# {Project ID of the Nucleus project to which you want to upload the outputfile}

 If a project ID is not specified, the script will just create a json file in the local directory.
 If a project ID is specified, then will post the Nucleus outputfile to that Nucleus project.